Wednesday, August 31, 2016

 Fifteen Lanes by S. J. Laidlaw

-Set in India, Fifteen Lanes tells the story of two girls from very different segments of Indian society, one the daughter of wealthy parents who leads a life of privilege, the other a first born to a prostitute whose fate seems to be that of her mother.
+Set in India, Fifteen Lanes tells the story of two girls from very; different segments of Indian society, one the daughter of wealthy parents who leads a life of privilege, the other a first born to a prostitute whose fate seems to be that of her mother.

 The story opens with Noor Benkatti remembering how at age five she used to sleep under her mother's bed in a room shared with three other women.
 Noor lives in a house in Kamathipura run by Binti-Ma'am and her son Pran with her Ma and another woman called Deepa-Auntie.
 Her five-year-old self did not fully understand the men who visited her mother, Ashmita and the other women such as Deepa-Auntie at night, nor why she couldn't sleep at night with her mother in their bed.

 Noor remembers her first day of school, her uniform, the tight braids and her first time wearing shoes.
 Her mother sent her to a fee-paying school but unlike the parents of her schoolmates, did not accompany her the first day.
-Noor immediately made a friend in Gajra Bawanvadi, who soon shares her delicious lunch of samosas, paratha and dahl with Noor, who is used to eating very little.
+Noor immediately made a friend in Gajra Bawanvadi, who soon shared her delicious lunch of samosas, paratha and dahl with Noor, who is used to eating very little.
 When her mother discovered that she was eating more food than usual she warned her not to steal.

 Noor's story fast forwards four years to when she is nine years old.
 Noor now has a three year old sister, Aamaal and her mother is expecting another baby.
-In the 4th class at school, Noor is an excellent student, placing firsts in Math and English.
+In the 4th class at school, Noor is an excellent student, placing first in Math and English.
 Talking with Deepa-Auntie, she asks her about her past.

 Deepa-Auntie is from Nepal and has beautiful golden skin which makes her a favourite with the men who come to the brothel.
 She grew up poor on a farm but when she was a young girl she was taken from her village by a man who promised her she would work as a domestic.
 Instead she ended up in the brothel in India.
 When talking with Deepa-Auntie, Noor asks her mother to explain why they never visit her Ma's village anymore.
 Ma explains that she is a devadasi, that her mother dedicated her to serve in the temple.
 Her mother gave Ashmita to the temple for money.
 The village elders pretended it was a sacred tradition but it was no longer like that.
 Without explaining further what a devadasi is or what it will mean to Noor, Ma tells her that she cannot escape her fate.
 "You were born into your fate, Noor.
 I may forestall it but you can't escape it.
 We can only hope your next incarnation will be more forgiving."